 needs a professional legal representation on an active market like Portugal

 .
-For this purpose, our experienced lawyer in Portugal
+For this purpose, our experienced solicitors in Portugal

 offers customers the opportunity to benefit from specialized services, such as trademark registration of a mark in the national or international community.
-Whether you need assistance with industrial property (inventions, trademarks, industrial designs) or copyright and related rights, our Portuguese lawyers
+Whether you need assistance with industrial property (inventions, trademarks, industrial designs) or copyright and related rights, our English-speaking lawyers in Portugal

 will offer you their services for the representation of your company.
 This is a recommended step for all companies in Portugal